raminos/lingo/README.md

 ![Fourth Screenshot](./images/lingo-4.png)

 ## Kudos
-This project is built with create-react-app.
+This project is build with create-react-app.
 Also it is based on test driven development practices taught by Bonnie Schulkin.